Eschatologue/CM_wiki/docs/campaign/player-chr/eris-dekrat.md

 *You've learned how to break the normal rules and conventions of casting spells, bending them to your will and channeling them through your weapon strikes*

-Once per turn when you hit an attack that adds your :class-phb24-rogue: ^^Sneak Attack^^ damage, you can cast a spell to be channeled through it.
+Once per turn when you hit an attack that adds your **:class-phb24-rogue: Sneak Attack**{ .em } damage, you can cast a spell to be channeled through it.

 To be channeled this way, the spell must met the following requirements:

-- The Arts & Swash spell must have a casting time of an **:rsc-a: Action**{ .rsc }.
+- The Dekrat's spell must have a casting time of an **:rsc-a: Action**{ .rsc }.
-- The Arts & Swash spell must require only a single spell *attack roll* or force its target to make a *saving throw*.
+- The Dekrat's spell must require only a single spell *attack roll* or force its target to make a *saving throw*.

 The spell takes effect immediately in addition of the normal effects and damage from your weapon attack, under the rules below:

-:aoe-rad: ***Area of Effect***
-If the spell targets an area greater than a 10-foot Cube, it takes effect as a 15-foot :aoe-cone: Cone originating from you, which must include your target, or it is contained to only affect the target of your attack (your choice on hit).
+***:aoe-rad: Area of Effect***{ .inl } If the spell targets an area greater than a **10-foot :aoe-cube: Cube**, it takes effect as a **15-foot :aoe-cone: Cone** originating from you, which must include your target, or it is contained to only affect the target of your attack (your choice on hit).
 Using a ranged weapon, your spell is contained to only affect the target of your attack.

-:spell-lv0: ***Cantrips***
-The Cantrip does not deal damage.
+***:spell-lv0: Cantrips***{ .inl } The Cantrip does not deal damage.
 Instead, your weapon attack deals the damage type dealt by the cantrip, and applies the cantrip's additional effects, other than damage, on hit.

-:spell-concentration: ***Concentration***
-If the spell requires your concentration, you must concentrate on it as soon as it takes effect on hit.
+***:spell-conc: Concentration***{ .inl } If the spell requires your :spell-conc: Concentration, you must concentrate on it as soon as it takes effect on hit.

-:d20-save: ***Saving Throw***
-If the spell requires a saving throw when cast, the target makes the first save at a **:d20-disadv: Disadvantage**{ .d20 } on hit.
+***:d20-save: Saving Throw***{ .inl } If the spell requires a saving throw when cast, the target makes the first save at a **:d20-disadv: Disadvantage**{ .d20 } on hit.
 On a Critical Hit, the target automatically fails the save.
 Other target (if any) make this save as normal.

-:d20-attack: ***Attack Roll***
-If the spell requires an attack roll, it instantly take effect when you hit with a weapon attack.
+***:d20-attack: Attack Roll***{ .inl } If the spell requires an attack roll, it instantly take effect when you hit with a weapon attack.

-### Level 3: Self Taught Sorcery
+### Level 3: Dekrat's Spells:material-trademark:

 The weave of magic courses through you, yet you've never bothered to learn how to cast spells or study them.
 With the cost of teachers being quite high nowadays, you've forged your own path instead of adhering to your nation's tradition.
 While it may be seen as an insult to the old ways, your methods are just as, if not more, effective.

-##### Arts & Swash Spellcasting
+##### Dekrat's Spellcasting

 | rogue level | cantrips known | spells known | spell slots | slot level |
 | :-: | :-: | :-: | :-: | :-: |